j5ik2o/akka-backoff-supervisor-enhancement/README.md

 ### How to make Custom BackOffSupervisor implementation

-The Custom BackOffSupervisor with backoff is supported by `BackoffOnRestartSupervisor` or `BackoffSupervisor` if you want to use the `Actor`.
+The Custom BackOffSupervisor is supported by `BackoffOnRestartSupervisor` or `BackoffSupervisor` if you want to use the `Actor`.
 This BackOffSupervisor retry to send the message by self.

 ```scala
 object CustomBackOffSupervisor {